Signal strength based scheme for following mobile IoT devices in dynamic environments: System Evaluation

 \subsubsection{Testbed Setup}

-With the completion of the testbed, three experimental scenarios were set up.
+With the completion of the testbed, three experimental scenarios were set up, each one under two different radio propagation conditions.
 The tested case was monitoring in real-time the vital sings of a followed individual, both locally and remotely within the context of an IoT architecture.
 The role and properties of each entity of the testbed are described below: \begin{itemize} \item \textit{Prototyped Sensor Platform}: The sensor platform was implemented and tested using an Arduino Uno board in combination with an e-health kit including a number of e-health sensors for estimating airflow, temperature, skin conductance, skin resistance, heart rate, SPO2, electrocardiogram, and body position.
 We equipped the board with a wireless network module featuring IEEE 802.15.4 \cite{noauthor_ieee_2016} for broadcasting sensor data. \item \textit{Prototyped Tracking Device}: The device following the monitored individual is a mobile robotic device, equipped with an ultrasound sensor for obstacle avoidance. \item \textit{Prototyped Sensor Node}: A Raspberry Pi 3 realizes the sensor node.
 It is equipped with an IEEE 802.15.4 module (through a conversion bridge) to communicate with the sensor platform.
 Moreover, it uses an IEEE 802.11 USB dongle to provide access to sensor data through relaying.
-Each sensor node is part of the regional WSN, while MANET routing is performed using the "Better Approach To Mobile Adhoc Networking" protocol \cite{johnson_simple_2008}.
-It is mounted on the robotic device. \item \textit{Prototyped Biospace/Biobot}: The EDBO Biospace was developed via JADEX as a Java program running in the relay node.
+Each sensor node performs MANET routing using the "Better Approach To Mobile Adhoc Networking" protocol \cite{johnson_simple_2008} and is attached on the robotic device. \item \textit{Prototyped Biospace/Biobot}: The EDBO Biospace was developed via JADEX as a Java program running in the relay node.
 The Biospace creates a Biobot providing the corresponding sensor data service, which is made discoverable to the whole Global Network of the IoT architecture through the provided service registry. \item \textit{Prototyped End User System}: The end user system was realized as a Java-based client software running in a tablet, which is able to discover the created Biobots and access their sensor data service. \end{itemize}